Quantitative conditions for right-handedness of flows: Introduction

 {\it Acknowledgements.} We thank Alberto Abbondandolo, Marie-Claude Arnaud, Pierre Dehornoy, Ana Rechtman and Pedro Salom\~ao for helpful discussions.
+We would like to thank the referee for carefully reading our paper.
 This project initiated when UH visited Avignon Universit\'e in 2018, invited by Marie-Claude Arnaud and Andrea Venturelli, while AF was a doctoral student there.
 We are especially grateful to them for this opportunity.